SWG-Source/client-tools/README.md

 ## Branches:

 * **master** - currently builds using Visual Studio 2013.
 Uses the old stlport.
-* **vs2015-stlconversion** - Current "work in progress" for building on Visual Studio 2015, which includes it's own, complete STL implementation.
+* **stdlib** - Current "work in progress" for building on Visual Studio 2015, which includes it's own, complete STL implementation.
-* **msvc-stl-conversion** - old attempt at using VS2013 STL.
-May or may not be useful for reference, but likely not useful for building.

 ## Visual Studio